WW92030-STORAGE/VSC/NOTES.md

 Scene.h
 - Illumination and color picking methods changed to detect image textures and apply the texture mapping.

+Ray.h
+- Rays and Intersection Points

+RayTracer.h
+- A subclass of Scene.h that supports the rasterization of Scene but now also the rendering of ray-traced scenes.
+(You can do both RTX and rasterization, the buffer is the same.)

 # 8 - VISIBILITY

 Scene.h